pi-cubed/graphql-proxy-client/docs/api.md

 ## Action ⇒ <code>Component</code>

-Return component outputting the response of the GraphQL action.
+Component provides the response of the GraphQL action as a prop to child.

 **Kind**: global variable
 **Returns**: <code>Component</code> - A component that displays the response from the action.